Pompeys Pillar National Monument

 Partnerships: Friends of Pompeys Pillar

 The Friends of Pompeys Pillar provides substantial and much needed support for the Monument.
-This 200-member, nonprofit organization supplies more than 35 volunteers to assist visitors at the site and help operate the interpretive center.
-Profits from this enterprise assist with operation of the Monument.
-More than 2,500 hours of volunteer time are donated each year.
+This nonprofit organization provides volunteers to assist visitors at the site and help operate the interpretive center.
+Profits from gift-shop sales assist with special programs and events at the Monument.
+Hundreds of hours of volunteer time are donated each year.

 Helpful Links